 Well, let's just play this out.

-Okay, McCabe lied about matters that allowed him to be fired.
+McCabe lied about matters that allowed him to be fired.

-So the zeal that Mueller has to break people to try to find out if they know more than they're telling us was never present during the FBI DOJ debacle.
+So the zeal that Mueller has to break people to try to find out if they know more than they're telling us was never present during the FBI-DOJ debacle.

 We never had a special counsel.

-So if you're gonna spend all of your time in the House looking at twenty sixteen and looking at Trump, I'm in charge of the Judiciary Committee, Ron Johnson's charge of Homeland Security.
+So if you're going to spend all of your time in the House looking at 2016 and looking at Trump, I'm in charge of the Judiciary Committee.

-Well, I mean, I think you can start with I think the exoneration of Hillary.
+Well, I mean, I think you can start with, I think, the exoneration of Hillary.

-I mean, she clearly with that mom and pop shop bathroom closet server of hers violated the espionage act.
+I mean, she clearly, with that mom and pop shop bathroom closet server of hers, violated the Espionage Act.

 Well, number one, don't try this at home.

-Try the Turkey thing, but don't try the Clinton email thing.
+Try the turkey thing, but don't try the Clinton email thing.

-Yeah, don't it's not gonna work out.
+Yeah, don't it's not going to work out.

-Well, how come it works out for her?
+How come it works out for her?

-How do you get to commit?
+How do you get to convince?

 How could you get multiple warrants, much less one?